 I simply colored these fish bath bombs a nice fresh blue and added cosmetic glitter to the molds before pressing the bath bomb mixture in.
 Although the fish shaped egg mold I used have two sides and 3-d fish bath bombs could be made with them, I opted to just use one side and keep them flat on the back.
 This allows for easier display and 2-3 can be tossed into a bath for an adult and 1 or 2 for a child (I try and use less essential oils in my daughter’s bath than my own).
 I scented these bath bombs with soothing kid safe lavender essential oil, but scent as you like.

 This Japanese egg mold that I used to make these cute little fish bath bombs can be bought in a set along with other fun shapes.
 They are difficult to find in stores here in the U.S., so I suggest just grabbing it off Amazon and saving yourself the time, gas and aggravation that I wasted trying to buy some locally, without success.
+I also have some Easter bath bombs I made with this mold set that are cute bunnies.

 Grab Your Supplies